 Unfortunately, groups of patients are often swept under the rug.
 Mobile integrated healthcare and community paramedicine seek to provide care to all patients – no matter their situation.
 Among these groups are those with substance abuse struggles, mental health issues, and homelessness.

-These patients often have little social protection, and when their health begins to fail, they rely on EMS, fire, and PD – increasing 911 calls.
+These patients often have little social protection, and when their health begins to fail, they rely on EMS, fire, and PD – increasing the 911 utilization rate.
 However, instead of a constant police or ambulance response, it’s much more efficient to have a mobile health team that understands the problem, as they will be in the best situation to provide a long-term fix, not just a temporary band-aid.

 Many areas have specific task forces that address drug use, including post overdose response.
 These teams specifically reach out to overdose patients, offering them help if they want it.
 To reduce 911 calls, there must be dedicated programs that can deliver teams of professionals to address the needs of these populations.